 Our school can accommodate 150 pupils in Grades 1-7.
 They come from a wide range of ethnic backgrounds and religions, providing a rich and diverse culture which we embrace and which we believe nurtures tolerance and understanding.
 Our school community is committed, hard-working and holds dear the welfare and progress of the school.

 In 2013 we were accepted as a member of ISASA (Independent Schools Association of South Africa) and our recent school leavers have been welcomed by some of the leading secondary schools in Kwazulu Natal province.

 The educational provision at St James is both traditional and innovative: traditional in the systematic sequenced teaching of basic subjects such as Reading & Literature, Writing, Mathematics, History, Geography, Science and Technology; innovative in its teaching of Sanskrit and Thinking Through Philosophy.
-Our broad range of subjects also includes: Music, Art, Speech & Drama, Life Orientation, isiZulu, Afrikaans, Economic & Management Sciences and Arts & Culture.
+Our broad range of subjects also includes: Music, Art, Speech & Drama, Life Orientation, isiZulu as our First Additional Language, Economic & Management Sciences and Arts & Culture.

 There are both internal and external examinations every year.
 The external examinations are Quintathlon and Conquesta, which have held a 100% pass rate over the years.
 The other external examination is Eskom Science Expo, Speech & Drama, in which the pupils of St James have always performed extremely well.

 We aim to make our unique education accessible to a wider range of children.
 All parents must pay the majority of their child’s education, but the shortfall is covered by grants and fundraising, both in South Africa and around the world, as far afield as Australia, New Zealand, the USA, UK and Europe.
 Thanks to this support, our school is flourishing and is rapidly becoming a ‘centre of excellence’ for primary education in Kwazulu Natal province.